.in: Registry operator

-The domain was originally managed by the National Centre for Software Technology (NCST) and its Centre for Development of Advanced Computing (C-DAC).
+The domain was originally managed by the National Centre for Software Technology (NCST), Mumbai and its Centre for Development of Advanced Computing (C-DAC).
 The Government of India issued an executive order in 2004 to transfer responsibility for managing .in domains to the newly created INRegistry under the authority of the National Internet Exchange of India (NIXI).
 The National Informatics Centre (NIC), ERNET, and the Ministry of Defence were appointed as registrars for the gov.in, res.in and ac.in, and the mil.in domains respectively.

-In August 2018, NIXI appointed Neustar Data Infotech (India), a subsidiary of Neustar Inc, to be the country's new registry services provider.
+In August 2018, NIXI appointed Neustar Data Infotech (India), a subsidiary of Neustar, Inc., to be the country's new registry services provider.
 Neustar completed migration of existing .in domains to its registry infrastructure in March 2019.
 Neustar added the ability to register Indian-language domains in native script by enabling end-to-end web portal language support.

 Second-level domains

 As of 2005, liberalised policies for the .in domain allow unlimited second-level registrations under .in.
 Unlimited registrations under the previously structured existing zones are also allowed: